jax-ml/jax/docs/201/precision.md

 <!--* freshness: { reviewed: '2026-07-09' } *-->

-On accelerators, matrix multiplication is the workhorse operation — and the hardware typically offers several ways to run it, trading accuracy for speed: true `float32` arithmetic, TensorFloat32 on NVIDIA tensor cores, one or several `bfloat16` passes on TPU, various `float8` modes, and so on.
+Accelerator hardware offers several ways to compute matrix multiplication, trading accuracy for speed: true `float32` arithmetic, TensorFloat32 on NVIDIA tensor cores, one or several `bfloat16` passes on TPU, various `float8` modes, and so on.

 By default, JAX leans toward speed: `float32` dot products may be computed with reduced-precision arithmetic internally (`bfloat16` on TPU, TF32 on recent GPUs).
-That default is right for most neural-network workloads and surprising for everything else, so JAX gives you explicit control at every level: per operation, and globally.
+But that's just a default, and you can take explicit control, per operation and globally.

 The `precision` argument — accepted by {func}`jax.lax.dot_general`, {func}`jax.lax.dot`, and the `jax.numpy` functions built on them